siennabienna/workshop_0/README.md

 # workshop_0
 Website (LONELY CIRCLE WANTS TO BE FRIENDS WITH CURSOR): https://siennabienna.github.io/workshop_0/

-## Things I Looked At In This Workshop
+## Things I Looked at in this Workshop
 - Learning setup and draw funcions
 - Trying out RGB
 - Testing `mouseX` and `mouseY`